Introduction

 - Mix in a pinch of sugar if you prefer a slightly sweeter dressing.

-Make it once, then adjust to your taste.
+Prepare it once, and then customize it to suit your taste.

 Storage and Reheating